zeh/key-action-binder/README.md

    * Actions bound to several different keys/gamepad buttons at the same time
    * If maintainPlayerPositions is necessary

+ * Allow complex sequence bindings with timing constraints (hadouken, etc)
+   * Certain commands in the sequence should be interchangeable (http://wiki.shoryuken.com/The_King_of_Fighters_XIII/Game_Elements/Command_Interpreter)
+   * Leniency for simultaneous presses, e.g, punch + kick
+   * Check backwards?
+Check if the last button in the sequence was pressed, and if so, travel backwards in a buffer to see if the whole sequence was pressed

  * Axis-simulating gamepad button binds (like keyboard axis)
  * Proper documentation
  * Allow detecting "any" gamepad/keyboard key (for "press any key")
- * Allow complex sequence bindings with timing constraints (hadouken, etc)
  * More profiling and testing performance/bottlenecks/memory allocations (http://www.html5rocks.com/en/tutorials/webperformance/usertiming/)
  * Better demos
  * Expose recent device